Tilted Solid-On-Solid is liquid: scaling limit of SOS with a potential on a slope: Introduction

 where $Z_N$ is the partition function of $\exp[\sum_{x,r} \fg_r(\cdot)]$.
 Under these assumptions, both conclusions of \cref{thm:gmt} (existence of the limit $\mu_\infty$ and the \GFF scaling limit for it) hold true. \end{maintheorem}

 (For concreteness, in the two theorems above, the notation $\varphi\restriction_{B(x,r)}$ denotes the collection of every lozenge tile of $\varphi$ that intersects a triangle of $B(x,r)$, the ball of radius $r$ about $x$, in~$\T$.)
-As~a~basic application, if $\ft_r(\varphi)$ is the number of pairs of lozenges of the same type at distance~$r$ apart, \Cref{thm:gmt} can be applied to a uniform lozenge tiling $\varphi$ tilted by $\exp[\delta \ft_1(\varphi)]$, whereas \cref{thm:gmt-refinement} can be applied to a uniform tiling tilted by $\exp[\delta \sum_r \ft_r(\varphi)/r^2]$ (\cref{ex:gmt-appl,ex:gmt-appl-refine}).
+As~a~basic application, if $E_r(\varphi,x)$ is the event that $x$ is connected to the boundary of $B(x,r)$ via a path of lozenges of the same type, then \Cref{thm:gmt} can be applied to a uniform lozenge tiling~$\varphi$ tilted by $\exp[\delta \sum_x \one_{E_2(\varphi,x)}]$ (or any fixed $r$), but cannot treat a tilt involving $E_r$ for all $r$ unless these come with a prefactor of $\delta_r < e^{-C r^2}$.
+On the other hand, \cref{thm:gmt-refinement} can be applied to a uniform tiling $\varphi$ tilted by $\exp[\sum_x\sum_r \one_{E_r(\varphi,x)} e^{-C r}]$ (\cref{ex:gmt-appl,ex:gmt-appl-refine}).
+(One can similarly tilt by the maximum number of disjoint paths of length $r$ of lozenges of the same type from $x$, etc.)

-\begin{remark} Whereas the main contribution in \cref{thm:gmt-refinement} is that it allows for interactions that are long range and decay slowly in the pattern radius (vs.\ \cref{thm:gmt}, dealing with finite interactions), another aspect where \cref{thm:gmt-refinement} refines \cref{thm:gmt} is the microcanonical vs.\ canonical ensemble: our slope $\theta=(\theta_1,\theta_2)$ is equivalent to fixing the lozenge counts in $\varphi$ to
+\begin{remark} Whereas the main contribution in \cref{thm:gmt-refinement} is that it allows for interactions that are long-range and decay slowly in the pattern radius (vs.\ \cref{thm:gmt}, dealing with finite interactions), another aspect where \cref{thm:gmt-refinement} refines \cref{thm:gmt} is the micro-canonical vs.\ canonical ensemble: our slope $\theta=(\theta_1,\theta_2)$ is equivalent to fixing the lozenge counts in $\varphi$ to

-thus, we require a version restricted to tilings with deterministic $n_\fa,n_\fb,n_\fc$ (microcanonical ensemble) as opposed to an average over of all tilings weighted by $\fa^{n_\fa} \fb^{n_\fb} \fc^{n_\fc}$ which was the setting of \cite{GMT17,GMT20}. \end{remark}
+thus, we require a version restricted to tilings with deterministic $n_\fa,n_\fb,n_\fc$ (micro-canonical ensemble) as opposed to an average over all tilings weighted by $\fa^{n_\fa} \fb^{n_\fb} \fc^{n_\fc}$ which was the setting of \cite{GMT17,GMT20}. \end{remark}